Sapein/spm/README.md

 # SPM (Simple Process Manager)
-  SPM (Simple Process Manager) is a Simple Process Manager written in Python 3/C.
+  SPM (Simple Process Manager) is a Simple Process Manager written in C.

 ### Features
-1. Can manage and restart any processes managed by the function.
+1. Can manage and restart any processes managed by the manager.
 2. Can stop/restart all processes.
 3. Can restart a process upon it dying.

 ### Requirements
 1. C99/C11 Compiler
-2. Python 3+
+2. Python 3+ (Only for testing)

 ## QnA